grnet/synnefo/docs/upgrade/upgrade-0.15.rst

-You should also configure the new ``CYCLADES_VNCAUTHPROXY_OPTS`` setting in ``snf-cyclades-app``, to provide the user and password configured for ``Synnefo`` in the vncauthproxy authentication file and enable SSL support if snf-vncauthproxy is configured to run with SSL enabled for the control socket.
+You should also configure the new ``CYCLADES_VNCAUTHPROXY_OPTS`` setting in ``snf-cyclades-app``, to provide the user and password configured for ``synnefo`` in the vncauthproxy authentication file and enable SSL support if snf-vncauthproxy is configured to run with SSL enabled for the control socket.

 .. warning:: The vncauthproxy daemon requires a restart for the changes in the